Anna Mae (Raudabaugh) Holtry Smith

 Anna Mae’s family has entrusted her care to Buhrig Funeral Home and Crematory in Mechanicsburg, (717) 766-3421.
 Read Anna Mae’s full obituary, view her memorial video and portrait, and sign her official guest book at Buhrig.com

-To send flowers to Anna Mae (Raudabaugh) Holtry Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Anna Mae (Raudabaugh) Holtry Smith, please visit our floral store.